Project Insights Report

 • What motivates individuals to work in this sector?

-• What attracts individuals to specific operations?
+• What attracts individuals to specific workplaces or companies?

 • What potential improvements could employers make to enhance workplace culture and employee retention?